-On 4-cylinder DX and LX models

-The height of your driver's seat is

-adjustable.
-To raise the seat bottom,

-repeatedly pull up the lever on the

-outside of the seat cushion.
-To lower

-the seat, push down the lever

-repeatedly.

-Driver's Seat Power Height Adjustment
+The height of your driver's seat is adjustable.
+To raise the seat bottom, repeatedly pull up the lever on the outside of the seat cushion.
+To lower the seat, push the lever down repeatedly.
+Driver's Seat Power Height Adjustment U.S. EX and Canadian SE